 Leann and I have been living together ever since, we haven’t seen a single enemy coming back like in the past, now there was nothing of that at all and I was glad, for the first time I could just stop looking out for things, going to places, trying to save Leann, now it was just going back to basics, to normal life.

 I was ready to do a cleanup of all the books I had, just keeping the Soul Demonica and the Memento Mori just in case anything can come around.
-Strangely I started to find big ants all over the house, everywhere, the kitchen, the living room even in the bed and also a smell, similar to… rotting meat.
+Strangely I started to find big ants all over the house, everywhere, the kitchen, the living room even in the bed and also a smell, similar to . . . rotting meat.

 Leann and I looked at each other just knowing that our battle with the demons wasn’t close to be done, Leann went searching for the bad smell as she implied it smelled stronger in the living room so she kept looking for the source of the smell.